Cox Laboratory of Integrative Evolutionary Biology

 Noah Gripshover, PhD student

 Noah has broad interests in ecology and evolution, particularly in the evolution of feeding.
 Noah got his undergraduate degree from the University of Louisville.
 He joins the lab at Florida International University from the University of Cincinatti, where he got his M.S. studying feeding behavior of crayfish snakes.
+For his dissertation, Noah is studying the evolution of feeding behavior, trophic morphology, and venom in the hyper-diverse snake genus Tantilla.

 Picture